 How We Onboarded Employees in 6 Different Countries to a New HCM

-WalkMe’s evolution from small startup to robust company required us to adopt an HR management system that could scale with our growth.
+WalkMe’s evolution from small startup to robust, global organization required us to adopt an HR management system that could scale with our growth.
 We chose ADP’s Workforce Now.
 For the first step in the implementation process, employees were asked to log into the system and update emergency contact information.
 Less than half completed the task on time.
-This process taught us a big lesson about software onboarding.
+This small but flawed process taught us a big lesson about software onboarding.

 As any HR representative will tell you, executing ADP training for employees in 6 different countries is no small undertaking.
 It typically begins with multiple announcements, follow-up emails, and reminders.
 When all else fails, there is the dreaded round of desk-to-desk nagging.
 In a world where AI and machine learning are becoming the norm, this feels like a step back towards the dark ages.

 - Motivation: It is difficult motivating employees to take action when they don’t see a personal or immediate benefit.

 - Onboarding: ADP is an HR application that our employees do not use with any kind of regularity and was still new to the company.
 We understood that technical instruction would be required to perform the task.

 And then there was ‘Yet another platform syndrome’.
 ‘Yet another platform syndrome’ is a common side effect of the modern workplace.
 It attributes employees’ push-back to the sheer number of digital tools and applications they touch on a daily basis.
 Each of these applications looks and behaves differently, and as a result learning an unfamiliar platform feels exhausting.